PaulioRandall/p90/README.md

 The rest of the introduction is hidden within the examples because you really don't give a damn.

+**Note**: Full unicode is not yet supported.
+2 byte Unicode only so far.

 ## Choose your questline

 With this project you have three options: